Walkthrough: Creating and Running Unit Tests for Windows Store Apps

 To build the solution and run the unit test using Test Explorer

-From the View menu, choose Other Windows, and then choose Test Explorer.
+On the Test menu, choose Windows, and then choose Test Explorer.

 Test Explorer displays without your test being listed.